A Travel Price Comparison for United States of America Berkeley vs. Reno for Attractions, Food, Nightlife, and Backpackers

 A week in Berkeley or Reno?

-The progressive city of Berkeley offers nightlife and food.
+The diverse city of Berkeley offers nightlife and food.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Reno is a great place to explore.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.